mazzz1y/iptv-gateway/docs/config/playlist_rules/index.md

 # Playlist Rules

-Playlist rules are processing instructions that operate on the entire playlist structure.
+Playlist rules operate on the entire playlist and can modify or filter channel lists based on configured criteria.

 !!! note "Rule Processing Order"